elcodedocle/docker-rest-shp2pgsql-postgis/README.md

   -F "srid=4269:2163" \
   -F "geocolumn=mycolumn" \
   -F "indexgeocolumn=true" \
-  -F "schema=myschema" \
+  -F "database=database" \
-  -F "table=mytable" \
+  -F "schemaandtable=myschema.mytable" \
   -F "droptable=true" \
   -F "returnsql=false" \
+  -F "importsql=true" \
   https://localhost:29643/shp2pgsql/execute
 ```

 ## Notes

 At this development stage the service is not secured, nor the input parameters are validated.
-Since the command is being executed inside the docker container there is not a lot of damage to be done if the service is accidentally exposed where it shouldn't, but do not deploy it on production environments!
+Since the command is being executed inside the docker container there is not a lot of damage to be done if the service is accidentally exposed where it shouldn't, but *do not deploy it on production environments*!

 ## See also